jorendorff/MinecraftBasic/README.md

 4.  `./gradlew jar` to build the mod.

+    The first time you run this, it'll download a ton of software over HTTP that will later run on your computer.
+    Sorry, that's how the Java ecosystem is.

 5.  `./gradlew runClient` to run Minecraft with the mod installed.

 Those last two steps are pretty speculative as I don't have things all set up yet.